Study PMBOK 8 input-output reasoning for PMP 2026: process purpose, artifacts, decision support, outputs, and memorization traps.

 Explanation: B is best because it replaces shallow recall with usable inference.
 A deepens the same weak method.
 C discards a real exam signal.
 D breaks the logic chain between need and result.

 After this section, move into focus-area artifacts so the input-output layer becomes easier to visualize in project flow.
-When your practice misses come from artifact overload, use the free PMP 2026 practice preview on web and check whether the stronger answer inferred the artifact from the process purpose.
+When your misses come from artifact overload, use the PMP 2026 practice page on external practice and check whether the stronger answer inferred the artifact from the process purpose.